r00b/cessna-private-pilot-course/1.1-learning-your-airplane/3-more-about-your-airplane.md

 * A **heading indicator** is gyroscopically stabilized to avoid the errors in the magnetic compass that occur when you are turning or accelerating/decelerating
 * Match heading indicator to compass when not turning, accelerating, or decelerating
 * **Must reset heading indicator about every 15 minutes**
-* Electronic flight display gets heading information from remote magnetometer that is stablizied to avoid compass errors
+* Electronic flight display gets heading information from remote magnetometer that is stabilized to avoid compass errors
 * Heading indicators have a heading bug to set desired heading
   * Good idea for setting to runway heading to ensure on proper runway
   * Good idea for settings to direction the local winds are from during taxi